 With in-ground hot tubs, the permanent design must be considered, plumbing installed and the concrete base poured, not to mention the surrounding landscaping.
 An in-ground model will take longer to be up and running but is well worth the wait if this style suits your lifestyle better.

-In the end, the type of hot tub that you purchase will be largely dependent on your needs, long-term housing plans and budget.
+In the end, the type of hot tub that you purchase will be largely dependent on your needs, long-term housing plans, and budget.
 To learn more about the different options available and their features, download a hot tub buyer’s guide, or visit us at our London hot tub store.